wolfenfeld/Palant-ri/get_started/regressors.md

 categories: [get_started]
 ---
-# Regressors
 In this tutorial we will show how to use Palantíri with Scikit-Learn regressors.

+# One Dimensional Regression Model

+We will start with a *One Dimensional Regression Plot Handler*.

 We first import a regressor and some data.
 ```python
 from sklearn.ensemble import RandomForestRegressor
 from sklearn.datasets import load_boston
 ```
-We will start with a *One Dimensional Regression Plot Handler*.
 We will now load the data:
 ```python
 dataset = load_boston()